balt-dev/bytesized-gf/README.md

 # Building

-Bytesized is created dynamically from a spritesheet found in `sources/spritesheet.png`.
+Bytesized is created dynamically from multiple images found in `sources/glyphs`.

 To set up for building and testing, run `make setup`.

-In order to build the font, run `make build` at the root of the project.
+In order to build the font, run `make generate build` at the root of the project.
-This will create the TTF, and put it in `fonts/Bytesized-Regular.ttf`.
+This will create the UFO, and then from that the TTF, and put it in `fonts/Bytesized-Regular.ttf`.

 If you want to run any tests or create a proof, `make test` and `make proof` exist for those.